 If you or a loved one has been charged with a gang crime, it is important to contact a defense attorney who understands the complexities of Texas gang laws.
 An astute gang crime attorney can determine whether you or a family member’s constitutional rights were violated by aggressive law enforcement officials.
 They can also work to build a defense to show that the evidence is insufficient evidence to establish engaging in organized criminal activity.
 It’s vitally important to contact an attorney as soon as possible so they can begin conducting their own investigation.

 The attorneys at Varghese Summersett can help.
-Collectively, our attorneys bring together more than 100 years of criminal law experience and have tried more than 500 before Texas juries in state and federal courts.
-All of our senior attorneys were former state or federal prosecutors and three are board certified in criminal law, the highest designation an attorney can reach.
+Collectively, our attorneys bring together more than 100 years of criminal law experience and have tried more than 600 cases before Texas juries in state and federal courts.
+All of our senior attorneys were former state or federal prosecutors and five are board certified in criminal law, the highest designation an attorney can reach.
 We have proven results defending gang-related crimes.
 When the stakes are high and you don’t know where to turn, turn to us.

 Call us at (817) 203-2220 for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
 During this call we will: